GSA/automate.fedramp.gov/CONTRIBUTING.md

 # Welcome!

-We are glad you’re thinking about contributing to the FedRAMP Automation Project!
+We are glad you’re thinking about contributing to the FedRAMP Automation Website project!

 We’re an open source project that accepts contributions from our community members.
-FedRAMP Automation Project is the result of community contributions, large and small.
+The FedRAMP Automation Website project is the result of community contributions, large and small.
 Your contribution helps to make FedRAMP processes more automated.

 ## Code of Conduct